Morgan Jones (The Walking Dead): Comic book series

 Morgan Jones, as depicted in the comic book series.

 Morgan's son, Duane, spots Rick wandering around their house and, mistaking him for a walker, knocks him out with a shovel.
-Morgan quickly comes to the realization that Rick is a living human and aids him back to health.
+Morgan quickly comes to the realization that Rick is a living human and aids him recovery.
 He provides details to Rick of the outbreak and what has been happening within the world the past couple months.
 Rick later supplies him and his son with guns from the Sheriff's station to ensure their protection, and then departs from them to Atlanta.

 Morgan and Duane are later shown still remaining within their house several months afterward, during the winter.
 In an attempt to preserve old tradition and celebrate Christmas with Duane to lift his spirits, Morgan is able to find a Game Boy from a nearby store and give it to him as a present.

 Sometime within the following months, Duane falls prey to the walkers, specifically his walker-turned mother, and gets turned.
 Morgan, unable to cope with the death of his son, resorts to locking Duane in the house with chains.
 As his mental and physical health deteriorates, he begins murdering survivors who pass by so he can feed the boy.
 Rick, along with his son Carl and new second-in-command Abraham, arrive back to the town with the plan to bring Morgan into the group, which he agrees to after freeing his zombie son.
 He quickly develops an intense fixation on Carl, who reminds him of Duane.
 While in the group, he becomes one of the primary defenders of their campsite, and deepens his bond with Michonne, the two of them both connecting due to their damaged psyches and history of loss.
 At the same time, he attempts to deepen his bond with Carl after witnessing first-hand the boy's cold-blooded mentality.
 He believes himself to be responsible for maintaining Carl's childhood innocence and is determined to make amends for his failure to protect Duane.